TanChongWei/yelpcamp-replicate/README.md

 Practice project to recreate the basic functionality of yelpcamp.
 Objectives:
 1) Working with express framework and nodejs to incorporate basic CRUD functionality
 2) Incorporating MongoDB into the web application.
-MongoDB validation with mongoose
+MongoDB connection with mongoose
 3) Page layout with ejs (including boilerplates)
 4) Styling with Bootstrap5
 5) Basic error handling